abhishekbardolia/flutter_pay_upi/README.md

 It's recommended to add an extra layer of security by setting up a server-side payment check.
 This helps protect against potential issues or hacks in the UPI transaction process on the user's phone.

+iOS

+Flow

+* Each UPI payment app can respond to a payment request with a format like "upi://pay?..." sent by another app on iOS.
+* The specification doesn't let you specify which UPI app to use in the request.
+* iOS doesn't provide a way to choose a specific UPI app or to know which one will be used.
+* When you send the request, one of the installed UPI apps on the iPhone will handle it and process the payment.
+* Unfortunately, the system doesn't allow the UPI app to inform your code about the transaction status.
+* Your code can only determine if the UPI app was successfully launched or not.

+Measures

+* Implement payment verification on the existing package functionality.
+* Distinguish between discovered and supported-only apps using the mentioned method.
+* Use the [Example](https://github.com/abhishekbardolia/flutter_pay_upi/tree/main/example) as a reference.

 ## Supported Apps
 * Amazon Pay